carriegale2710/minesweeper/README.md

 ## Modularisation map

+### 1. MinesweeperApp class (main class)

+THIS CLASS SHOULD:

+- Handling game startup and shutdown.
+- Starting and managing the main game loop and game flow.
+- Creates object instances for GameBoard, BoardPrinter, and GameController
+- Passing control between the controller, model, and view as needed.
+- Read user input commands -> pass them to controller

+IT SHOULD NOT:

+- contain any game logic, board setup, or rendering

+What are the other classes for?

+1. controller/GameController - game logic/rules
+2. model/GameBoard -> game data/grid info
+3. view/BoardDisplay -> game display/rendering to console

-1. GameBoard class (`model` package)
+### 2. GameBoard class (`model` package)

+THIS CLASS SHOULD:

+- mainly handle inital board setup and updating its state only
-   - Holds the grids (hiddenGrid, displayGrid)
+- Holds the grid data/values in array (hiddenGrid, displayGrid)
 - Handles grid setup (placing mines, calculating numbers)
-   - Provides getters/setters for grids
+- Provides getters/setters for grids - updates the board

+IT SHOULD NOT:

+- Handle user input/output or interact with user (view)
+- contain any game logic/rules (controller)
+- decide when the game starts/ends or other game flow ()

-2. BoardDisplay class (`view` package)
+### 3. BoardDisplay class (`view` package)

+THIS CLASS SHOULD:

-   - Handles rendering grids to the console
+- only display information on the console
-   - Methods like renderDisplayGrid(GameBoard board) and renderHiddenGrid(GameBoard board)
+- render grids and text
+- re-render on each player turn

+IT SHOULD NOT:

+- Contain any game logic
+- modify the board data
+- handle user input
+- set up/initalise the board (model)

-3. GameController class (`controller` package)
+### 4. GameController class (`controller` package)

+IT SHOULD:

-   - Handles player moves, win/lose checks, and game loop
+- Processes player moves/commands,
+- Checks win/lose conditions - determines result of each move
+- main game logic goes here
 - Methods like playerMove(GameBoard board), checkWin(GameBoard board)

-4. MinesweeperApp class (main class)
-   - Creates objects for GameBoard, BoardPrinter, and GameController
-   - Runs the main game loop, coordinates everything
+IT SHOULD NOT:

+- directly handle any user input/output (view)
+- directly manage board's internal data structures (model)
+- contain any board setup logic (model)